 It might sound strange to try and talk to another foreigner in Japanese but it’s a great way to practice when you’re a lower level.
 When I was studying in Japan the people who spoke to everyone in Japanese improved a lot faster than those who spoke English to the English people and Japanese to Japanese people.

 Of course finding a native Japanese person to talk with is very helpful as well!
 It’s best to find someone who is patient and willing to help you speak Japanese.
-Be careful of situations where the other person is so good at English that you revert to English, or so bad at English that you have trouble communicating and get frustrated as this will discourage you from speaking.
+Be careful of situations where the other person is so good at English that you revert to English.
+Or so bad at English that you have trouble communicating!
+These can get you frustrated and will discourage you from speaking.

 If you want to be able to speak with native Japanese people I’ve suggested a few websites here: Practising Japanese with Natives.
 I also strongly suggest signing up to italki.com where you can get cheap skype lessons or find free speaking partners (click here for a review).